PascalBod/ESP01-RTOS/doc/designSoftAP.md

 # SoftAP example #

 Before going further with Espressif RTOS, let's first test some Wi-Fi functions we'll use later.
-We'll start with configuring the ESP8266 as an access point.
+In this example, we configure the ESP8266 as an access point.

 ## Access point ##